Lsfhv/Buchbergers-Algorithm/README.md

-# Gröbner Basis
+# Buchbergers Algorithm

-An implementation of Buchbergers algorithm to compute the gröbner basis of an ideal in a polynomial ring over the rationals.
+An implementation of Buchbergers algorithm to compute the gröbner basis of an ideal in a polynomial ring.

-For proof refer to 9.26 and necessary prerequisites in Abstract Algebra by Dummit and Foote.
+Proof: 9.26 in Abstract Algebra by Dummit and Foote